c2lang/documentation/documentation/docs/introduction/evolution.md

 * __float32__, __float64__
 * __char__ (equal to int8)

-The default __int__ and __float__ types have been removed, as have type modifier like __short__, __long__, __signed__, __unsigned__.
+The default __int__ and __float__ types have been removed along with type modifiers such as __short__, __long__, __signed__, or __unsigned__.

 The `NULL` macro, has been replaced by the __nil__ keyword.

 ### uniform type (definition) syntax
 Type definitions in C are sometimes hard to read.
 Also the syntax is a bit weird with the typedef's.
-C2 provides a uniform syntax to define new types, as shown [here](../language/user_types.md).
+C2 provides uniform syntax to define new types, as shown [here](../language/user_types.md).

 ### stricter diagnostics
-Most project in C lose quite some time tweaking the warning levels.
-To get optimal diagnostics from a C compilers requires passing a lot of options.
+A lot of projects in C lose quite some time tweaking the warning levels.
+Getting optimal diagnostics from a C compiler requires passing it a lot of options.

 The C2 language only uses a few warnings (mostly about unused import/type/var/function/etc).
-All other diagnostics are simply an error.
+All the other diagnostics are simply an error.
 Examples of errors in C2:

-* using uninitialized variable
+* using an uninitialized variable
 * not returning anything from non-void function
 * some type conversions

 Thanks to the stricter diagnostics, c2c tells you where exactly the error is located, what kind of error is it, as well as showing a possible fix in some cases, for example for a missing semicolon after a function call.
-Again, this speeds up develepment time, because you don't need to frantically search for the root of your problem for as much time as in C.
+Again, this speeds up development time, because you don't need to frantically search for the root of your problem for as much time as in C.

 ### attributes
 The C2 language design includes [attributes](../language/attributes.md).
 Out of the box, C2 supports standardized attributes.
-Compiler-specific once are also still possible.
+Compiler-specific ones are also still available.
 This simplifies the development of multi-platform code.

 ### tooling